-The RegistryRoot must be non-null, while subsequent entries are optional.
+The RegistryRoot is non-null, while subsequent entries are optional.
 The comma separators are not optional, so the absence of one of these is indicated by two commas ",,".
-The RegistryRoot must be one of the following entries:
+The RegistryRoot is one of the following entries:

 Short name Long name

 HKCR HKEY_CLASSES_ROOT

-HKCU HKEY_CURRENT_USER
+НКСИ HKEY_CURRENT_USER

 HKLM HKEY_LOCAL_MACHINE